natarajanct/Leetcode/README.md

-My Solutions for the Leetcode problems
+My Solutions for the Leetcode problems in Python 3